datacarpentry/image-processing/_episodes/07-thresholding.md

 The difference lies in the next parameter, `cv2.THRESH_BINARY + cv2.THRESH_OTSU`.
-We are adding together two `cv2` constants, which in this case tells the `cv2.threshold()` method to do binary thresholding -- pixels above the threshold value will be turned on, those below the threshold will be turned off -- *and* to use Otsu's method to automatically determine the threshold value.
+We are adding together two `cv2` constants, which in this case tells the `cv2.threshold()` function to do binary thresholding -- pixels above the threshold value will be turned on, those below the threshold will be turned off -- *and* to use Otsu's method to automatically determine the threshold value.

-The method returns the computed threshold value, `t`, and the binary mask layer in the `maskLayer` variable.
+The function returns the computed threshold value, `t`, and the binary mask layer in the `maskLayer` variable.
 For this root image, and a blur kernel of size 7, the computed threshold value is 110, and the resulting mask is: